Installing the display on a wall

 If participants will be sitting at a steep angle (such as in a lecture hall), you may have to adjust the installation height or angle.

 Be sure the wall you’re installing the display on can support the weight of the display and mounting equipment.
-If the wall can’t support the weight of the display and mounting equipment, consider using a SMART wall stand to transfer some of the weight from the wall to the floor (see smarttech.com/accessories).
+If it can’t, consider using a SMART wall stand to transfer some of the weight from the wall to the floor (see smarttech.com/accessories).

 In some situations, you may need to request an engineering analysis to determine if the wall can support the display.